AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 | IdentifyingField | Field | Optional | null | A field by which to tell the data items apart, within each group.
 Any field from field sources `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata` and `FieldSource.Tags` can be used as an identifying field.

 ### Field
-Individual piece of information, such as a property of an SDS stream, an asset stream reference, or metadata of that stream or asset.
+An individual piece of information, such as a property of an SDS stream, an asset stream reference, or metadata of that stream or asset.
 All sources except `FieldSource.NotApplicable` can be used as data fields.
 Fields from sources `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata` and `FieldSource.Tags` can be used as grouping fields and identifying fields.
 Some sources are used in conjunction with the Keys property (see below).
 |Property | Type | Optionality  | Default  | Details |
 |--|--|--|--|--|